charles-uno/md-to-pdf/cover-letter.md

 Tomorrow's physics majors

-.
 I do DevOps -- eliminating tedious and error-prone tasks via automation.
 Others work on machine learning, web development, microcontrollers, and so on.

-best of both worlds

 Tomorrow's physics majors will do the same.

 I'm looking to put tech on the back burner because I miss teaching